Skip to Main Content

 What is a debt-to-income ratio?

-A debt-to-income, or DTI, ratio is derived by dividing your monthly debt payments by your monthly gross income.
-The ratio is expressed as a percentage, and lenders use it to determine how well you manage monthly debts -- and if you can afford to repay a loan.
+A debt-to-income, or DTI, ratio is calculated by dividing your monthly debt payments by your monthly gross income.
+The ratio is expressed as a percentage, and lenders use it to determine how well you manage monthly obligations, and if you can afford to handle additional debt.

-Generally, lenders view consumers with higher DTI ratios as riskier borrowers because they might run into trouble repaying their loan in case of financial hardship.
+Generally, lenders view consumers with higher DTI ratios as riskier borrowers because a lot of their incoming cash is already committed, so to speak, and they might run into trouble repaying a new loan — especially if something happens to jeopardize their income.

 There are two components mortgage lenders use for a DTI ratio: a front-end ratio and back-end ratio.
 Here's a closer look at each and how they are calculated: